jacob-brown/EquSeq/notes/mapping.md

 ## Steps
-1 ) get the refernce seq
+1 ) get the reference seq
 	rsync from source
 2) Trim ends of sequence - those with poor kmer scores fastx last 10 bases of all reads